johnseth97/autogpt-twitter-depricated-/README.md

 3. Create a new project with whatever name you want
 4. Create a new app under said project with whatever name you want
 5. Under the app, edit user authentication settings and give it read/write perms.
-6. Grab the keys listed in installation instructions
+6. Grab the keys listed in installation instructions and save them for later

 ## Installation